soerenkoehler/chdiff/README.md

 ### Requirements ###

 * The regular version of ChDiff requires Python 3.6 or later.
-* For Python 3.5 (which is the newest version on my Synology NAS) I'll maintain a backport branch.
+* For Python 3.5 (which is the newest version on Debian9 as well as on my Synology NAS) I'll maintain a backport branch.

 https://github.com/soerenkoehler/checksum-diff/